 The commission of the BioMed PhD program will decide on the admittance or rejection of the applicants.
 The coordinator of the program will communicate the committee’s decision to the applicant, giving reasons in case of a rejection.

 The BioMed PhD program strives to recruit excellent students worldwide to join the groups of the BioMed PIs.
-To this end, interviews with selected candidates are held twice a year during which the BioMed PIs have the opportunity to meet with interested students.
+To this end, interviews with selected candidates are held twice a year during which the BioMed PIs have the opportunity to help evaluate, select and meet with interested students.
 The BioMed PhD program organizes and schedules the interviews and provides support throughout the recruitment process together with the LSZGS.

-BioMed PIs support the program by serving on admission committees and/or by teaching course modules.
+BioMed PIs support the program by serving on admission committees and/or by teaching course modules on an ad hoc basis.
 Members contribute to teaching in the BioMed PhD program in case new courses are needed.
 Applicants point out which courses they can offer within the program (or are already part of).

 BioMed PIs control that own PhD students fulfill their responsibilities according to the program’s regulations such as to organize and hold regular meetings with their thesis committee and to attend the required courses.